sukoneck/sudoswap-support/faq.md

 ```
 Error: execution reverted: TRANSFER_FAILED
 ```
-There are three common reasons that a swap fails.
+Here are common reasons that a swap fails.
 Ask yourself/partner:

-1. *Do you still own all of the assets?* One or both people may have already sent one of the assets somewhere else.
+### Do you still own all of the assets?
+- One or both people may have already sent one of the assets somewhere else.
+Your error message may contain `"code": 3` which about the assets not being available in either wallet (no or not enough WETH / ERC not in the wallet).
 So, the swap is no longer able to be filled.
-You may either leave the swap open indefinitely or cancel it.
+- You may either leave the swap open indefinitely or cancel it.

-2. *Are your approval transactions complete?* An approval transaction may still be in progress and hasn't successfully completed yet for one or more of the assets.
+### Are your approval transactions complete?
+- An approval transaction may still be in progress and hasn't successfully completed yet for one or more of the assets.
 So, the swap is not yet able to complete the swap.
-You may confirm the transaction status(es) in Etherscan.
+- You may confirm the transaction status(es) in Etherscan.

-3. *Are all of the assets encoded correctly?* One or more of the assets are incorrectly assigned the wrong ERC.
+### Are all of the assets encoded correctly?
+- One or more of the assets are incorrectly assigned the wrong ERC.
 E.g. an ERC1155 being assigned as an ERC721.
-You may confirm the asset types in asset's contract on Etherscan or in the details field in an NFT marketplace.
+- You may confirm the asset types in asset's contract on Etherscan or in the details field in an NFT marketplace.

+## Transaction dropped
+You attempt a transaction to either approve assets or accept a swap and are notified that your transaction was `Dropped`.
+The most common reason a transaction is dropped is because the price for gas was too low that the Ethereum validation notes dropped the transaction.
+You may resubmit your transaction with an [appropriate](etherscan.io/gastracker) gas price.

 <!--
   "how it works" is for when you want to understand the service